krosenmann/omniweb/source/hello.rst

 -------

-Weaving is the procedure for creating restructuredText files from the SphinxWEB sources.
+Weaving is the procedure for creating restructuredText files from the SphinxLP sources.
 After weaving, you can build your documentation with Sphinx.

-Master WEB file
+Master LP file
 ---------------

 .. note::
    Actually, you can run weave or tangle from single file.
 This produce one ``.rst`` file.
-   Master WEB file needs only you want to split your source document on different files.
+   Master LP file needs only you want to split your source document on different files.

 This files describe connection between files in current theme\\product hierarchy.
 Actually, it's works the almost same as Sphinx master file, also knows as ``index.rst``.

-But for working with SphinxWEB we have some deffernces: you need to use command @toc and @endtoc.
+But for working with SphinxLP we have some deffernces: you need to use command @toc and @endtoc.
 Parameters for toctree used exactly the same as in regular Sphinx.